manavk97/web-scrapify/README.md

 - [ ] Add Web Search Capability (google, duckduckgo, bing etc..)
 - [ ] Add more documentation
 - [ ] Add more error handling

+## Contributing & Feature Requests

+- If you have any feature requests or suggestions, please feel free to open an issue or submit a PR.
+- Contributions are welcome!
+Please feel free to submit a PR.